 We offer multilib support in our repo packages, meaning that users can install 32 bit and 64 bit packages side by side on a 64 bit system.
 In this testing we cover installation of individual 32 bit packages and verify that those still exist on the system after installing all 64 bit packages.

 Most distros come with many third party applications which internally depend on some MySQL-like client, libraries or server being available on the system.
 Our testing in this area aims to ensure that dependent applications continue to work correctly after a user installs the real MySQL.

-A good test strategy often involves reducing the number of combinations to be tested to a workable set, so we have been identifying four different dependency patterns and one or more third party MySQL-dependent applications for each of these.
+A good test strategy often involves reducing the number of combinations to be tested to a workable set, so we have been identifying three different dependency patterns and one or more third party MySQL-dependent applications for each of these.
 We then check that these applications are unaffected by the installation.

 These are the dependency patterns and their representative applications: